miopio/dvia-2018/1.mapping-time/students/pm/mio/process/README.md

 ![Prototype A](https://github.com/samizdatco/dvia-2018/blob/master/1.mapping-time/students/pm/mio/process/DVIA2018_project1_protytpe.png)

 The final product would/should look like a living organism with all of the different components moving at their respective rates.

+### Updates
+Instead of just objects changing shapes in a particular rate, I needed to create something that would spatially and visually communicate the passing of time in some way.
+After multiple iterations of visualizations that were too complicated (at least for a beginner coder like me), I decided to stick with the idea of filling in squares/shapes at the various rates of physiological rhythms I wanted to visualize:

+* Small variant: Heart rate, respiratory rate
+* Medium variant: Circadian rhythm, sleep cycle
+* Large variant: Menstrual cycle

+If we put all of these together into a single visualization, we get a clock based on physiological rhythms that can communicate time from minutes to months (or at least that is the hope).